pektin/jam/docs/jam/methods.rst

 arguments.
 Where no argument type is defined, any parameter with a type that matches the unspecified type's usage is valid.

 At any point in the method a return statement may be made to cause the method to complete and take the given value as the output of the method call.
 When the return value of a method is explicitly defined, all possible execution paths must return.

+Methods can also be assigned to :doc:`variables<variables>`, like any other value.
+A variable that is of a method type may be assigned any methods with compatible overloads.

 Syntax
 ======